Hluboká nad Vltavou

 Hluboká nad Vltavou (/cs/; until 1885 Podhrad, Frauenberg) is a town in České Budějovice District in the South Bohemian Region of the Czech Republic.
-It has about 5,600 inhabitants.
-The town is known for the Hluboká Castle.
+It has about 5,700 inhabitants.
+The town is located on both banks of the Vltava River.

+Hluboká nad Vltavou is known for the Hluboká and Ohrada castles, which are together protected as one national cultural monument.

 Administrative division

 Hluboká nad Vltavou consists of 11 municipal parts (in brackets population according to the 2021 census):